 Questions for Your Attorney

-- How do multiple bankruptcy filings affect my credit scores?
+- How will multiple bankruptcy filings affect my particular credit score?

 - Is there any lifetime limit on filing for bankruptcy?